 Why the helpless attitude?

-We are here to help you but you are not stepping foot in our classes.
+We are here to help you, but you are not stepping foot in our classes.
 Yes, increase awareness, I do that via my blogs and videos, yes, volunteer in shelters for women, yes donate money for therapists and hot lines, do all that, DO, don't ask others to do.
 Do it for yourself, and for your own sake, train!
 We are here for you, So put down the posters and stop the angry chants and come in to the Krav Maga training studio.
+Our doors are open.

 Start Your Real Training Today